pabloviquez/til/adobe/aep/IdentityStrategy.md

 > IF you later want to use RTCDP, having the Email_LC_SHA256 as identifier will be required.

 ## How can I identify a profile and which identifiers have priority?
-In this step, we define the identifiers and create all necesary namespaces in AEP.
+In this step, we define the identifiers and create all necessary namespaces in AEP.

 Following the **Swim Journey** case, we can define the following identifiers for the **Customer** object:
 - **Swimmer_ID**: The unique identifier of the customer in the store's database.